1994nikunj/textify-pdf/README.md

 It also generates a zip file containing all the processed .txt files.

 New feature: The script now supports processing of password-protected PDF files.
 If a password-protected PDF file is encountered, the script will skip the file and log a warning message.

-## Configuration

-The `config.ini` file can be used to configure the script.
-It has the following options:

-- `log_path`: The full path to a log file.
-If not set, logs will be printed to the console.
-- `extractor_options`: Options to pass to the Tika PDF extractor.
-See the [Tika documentation](https://cwiki.apache.org/confluence/display/tika/PDFParser) for a list of available options.

 ## Usage screenshot Samples